 After introducing Telegram chatbot creation less than a month ago, here at Xenioo we really felt that one more chat platform was missing: WhatsApp (seriously, how many of you are continuously asked about creating a Whatsapp bot?).

 WhatsApp is among the most common mobile and desktop chat applications.
-Boasting millions of active users it can easily be one of the best platforms for customers relations and marketing communication.
+Boasting millions of active users, It can easily be one of the best platforms for customer relations and marketing communication.

 Today we will see how you can create and deploy a complete WhatsApp bot using Xenioo.

 The Xenioo approach to chatbot creation can be defined as “design first”.
 You never select what is your target platform until you publish: this means that you can create your chatbot once and simultaneously deploy on multiple platforms.

 At the same time, it also means that you can create conditional branches and dynamic contents based on Xenioo variables that can tell you where the chat is running.